Systems Architecture for Quantum Random Access Memory: Proposed QRAM architecture

 \subsection{Two-Stage Query Overview}

-The goal is to implement quantum query access to a memory of capacity $N = 2^n$.
-We consider a practical scenario where $O(2^n)$ qubits are not physically available.
-Can we still implement the query, and if so, at what cost?
-This scenario resembles classical memory architecture design where ``virtual memory'' allows a small physical RAM to appear large by swapping segments (also known as pages) of memory from disk storage\cite{kilburn1962one}.
-Our \emph{virtual QRAM} design follows precisely this intuition, as shown in more detail in Section~\ref{subsec:virtual}.

-For illustration purposes, we assume a small router-based QRAM can be constructed using $O(M)$ qubits, where $N > M = 2^m$.
-We define the \emph{address width} as the number of bits to specify all addresses.
-Therefore, the capacity-$M$ QRAM has an address width of $m$.
-We now describe a novel construction of such a small QRAM and how to use it to implement a capacity-$N$ query, following a two-stage procedure: address loading and data retrieving.
-An example architecture with $k=1, m=2$ is shown in Figure~\ref{fig:qpu-qram}, and a step-by-step query procedure is outlined in Figure~\ref{fig:query}.
+We introduce a novel router-based QRAM using $O(M)$ qubits, where $M = 2^m$.
+We define the \emph{address width} $m$ as the number of bits to specify an address and the capacity $M$ the size of the address space.
+For illustration purposes, we include an example architecture shown in Figure~\ref{fig:qpu-qram}, and a step-by-step query procedure outlined in Figure~\ref{fig:query}, with the detailed circuits shown in Figure~\ref{fig:circuits}.
+Like in the router-based QRAM architectures, our construction consists of two stages: address loading and data retrieving.
+We explain these two stages in turn below.